Hsieh Sam-chung

 Hsieh Sam-chung (謝森中; 13 November 1919 – 24 April 2004) was a Taiwanese economist who served as the 13th Governor of the Central Bank of the Republic of China.

 Biography

-Hsieh was born in Mei County, Guangdong into a Hakka family.

-He earned a bachelor's degree and a master's degree in agricultural economics from the National Central University in Nanking, and earned his Ph.D. in agricultural economics from the University of Minnesota in the United States.
+Hsieh was born in Mei County of Guangdong, to a Hakka Chinese family.
+He earned a bachelor's degree and a master's degree in agricultural economics from National Central University in Nanking.
+He completed doctoral studies in the United States, earning his Ph.D. in agricultural economics from the University of Minnesota in 1957.
+His doctoral dissertation was "Rice and sugarcane competition on paddy land in Central Taiwan".
+He was once a professor at Department of Agricultural Economics of National Taiwan University (from 1950 to 1960) and visiting professor at the University of the Philippines.